You are currently on the:CMHA National

 - preserve the dignity of people with mental disorders;

 - provide accepted and relevant clinical and non-clinical care aimed at reducing the impact of the disorder and improving the quality of life of people with mental disorders;

 - use interventions which help people with mental disorders to cope by themselves with their mental health disabilities;

 - make more efficient and effective use of scarce mental health resources; and

-- ensure that quality of care is improved in all areas, including mental health promotion, prevention, treatment and rehabilitation in primary health care, outpatient, inpatient and community residential facilities.
+- ensure that quality of care is improved in all areas, including mental health promotion, prevention, treatment and rehabilitation in primary health care, outpatient, inpatient, and community residential facilities.

 “Quality is important for all mental health systems, from a variety of perspectives.
 From the perspective of a person with a mental disorder, quality ensures that they receive the care they require and their symptoms and quality of life improve.
 From the perspective of a family member, quality provides support and helps preserve family integrity.
-From the perspective of a service provider or programme manager, quality ensures effectiveness and efficiency.
-From the perspective of a policy maker, quality is the key to improving the mental health of the population, ensuring value for monies expended and accountability.”
+From the perspective of a service provider or program manager, quality ensures effectiveness and efficiency.
+From the perspective of a policymaker, quality is the key to improving the mental health of the population, ensuring value for monies expended and accountability.”
 (WHO, 2013)1